-This spring brought an increased interest in gardening.
-Now that the gardens are planted and things are beginning to grow, gardeners should be on the look-out for insect pests.
+Now that the gardens are planted and things are growing, gardeners should be on the look-out for insect pests.

-If you are having difficulty with insects, the first thing you need to do is determine exactly what insect pest you are dealing with.
+If you are having difficulty with insect, the first thing you need to do is determine exactly what insect pest you are dealing with.
 To figure this out, start by looking at the type of damage being caused to the plant.

-Most pests that feed on vegetable plants have either chewing or sucking mouthparts that produce different types of feeding damage.
+Most pests that feed on vegetable plants have either chewing or sucking mouthparts which each produce different types of feeding damage.
 For example, insect pests with chewing mouthparts feed on leaves, stems, flowers, fruits and roots.
 They physically remove plant tissue while feeding.
 This type of pest will often leave physical evidence of their feeding as well - such as the tomato horn worm.